FreeCAD/FreeCAD-documentation/wiki/Macro_BOLTS.md

 ## Usage

-There are detailed instruction in the _ of the webpage:
+There are detailed instruction in the [Documentation section](https://github.com/boltsparts/BOLTSFC/blob/master/README.md) of the webpage:

 -   How to install BOLTS for FreeCAD
 -   How to setup a toolbar button for BOLTS